FazlijaYlli/Infinite/README.md

 # Infinite
-Git for creating a choice algorithm for a medical website.
+Git for creating a choice tree for a medical website.